run-ai/genv/docs/source/overview/overview.rst

 At its core, Genv is a `Python package <https://pypi.org/project/genv>`__ that manages GPUs and keeps its state as :ref:`files <Files>`.

-On top of this core layer, Genv has :doc:`integrations <../usage/installation>` with many common tools and environments such as terminal, Visual Studio Code, JupyterLab and PyCharm.
+On top of this core layer, Genv has :doc:`integrations <installation>` with many common tools and environments such as terminal, containers (e.g. :code:`docker`), Visual Studio Code, JupyterLab and PyCharm.

 .. figure:: overview.png